 S. Lepeshov and A. Krasnok, Virtual Optical Pulling Force, Optica 7, 1024 (2020)

-Herein, we revisit the issue of optical forces by their analytic continuation to the complex frequency plane and considering their behavior in the transient regime.
-We show that the exponential excitation at the complex frequency offers an intriguing ability to achieve a pulling force for a passive resonant object of any shape and composition, even in the paraxial approximation.
-The approach is elucidated on a dielectric Fabry–Perot cavity and a high-refractive-index dielectric nanoparticle, a fruitful platform for intracellular spectroscopy and lab-on-a-chip technologies, where the proposed technique may find unprecedented capabilities.
+In our work, we analyze optical forces by extending them to the complex frequency plane and studying their behavior in the transient regime.
+We demonstrate that exponential excitation at complex frequencies enables a pulling force on resonant objects of any shape and composition, even in the paraxial approximation.
+We illustrate this approach using a dielectric Fabry–Perot cavity and a high-refractive-index dielectric nanoparticle, which are valuable for intracellular spectroscopy and lab-on-a-chip technologies, highlighting the potential of our technique.

-In this work, we demonstrate a class of embedded eigenstates based on Berreman modes in epsilon-near-zero layered materials and propose realistic silicon carbide structures that support high-Q (10^3) resonances based on these principles.
-The proposed structures demonstrate strong absorption in a narrow spectral and angular range, giving rise to quasicoherent and highly directive thermal emission
+We have successfully showcased embedded eigenstates using Berreman modes in epsilon-near-zero layered materials.
+Our work presents realistic silicon carbide structures with high-Q (10^3) resonances.
+These structures exhibit exceptional absorption within a limited spectral and angular range, resulting in quasicoherent and highly directive thermal emission.